AcubeSAT/ecss-services/docs/installation.md

 Conan will create a `CMakeUserPresets.json` that contains a link to a `conan_toolchain.cmake`.
 This file prepares the CMake project to use the compiler and dependencies defined by conan.

-To use it, you can either select a CMake build preset (Cmake >= 3.23):
+To use it, you can either select a CMake build preset (CMake >= 3.23):
 ```bash
 cmake -B build/Debug --preset=build-debug
 ```